What Is Glass Skin? Plus, How to Get the Look

 STEP 3: Use an essence.
 The same way primer is a must before applying makeup, using an essence before the rest of your skin-care routine is recommended.
 It may seem like just another step, but essences actually help to prepare your skin for the rest of your regimen.
 For your first step post-cleansing, press the Kiehl’s Iris Extract Activating Treatment Essence into your skin.
 Besides boosting your other products, the essence will deliver anti-aging and hydrating ingredients to help give skin a smoother and more radiant look.

 STEP 4: Indulge in a sheet mask.
 Sheet masks aren’t reserved solely for at-home spa days; they can also be a regular step in your routine.
 For a quick boost of hydration, use the Garnier SkinActive Moisture Bomb The Super Hydrating Sheet Mask – Glow-Boosting after your essence.
-Kick your feet up and relax for 15 minutes while your mask gets to work, then remove to reveal more luminous-looking skin.
+Kick your feet up and relax for 15 minutes while your mask gets to work, then remove it to reveal more luminous-looking skin.

 STEP 5: Smooth on serum.
 Another way you may hear glass skin described is that it looks as if it’s always wet and extremely hydrated.
 That said, you’d be hard-pressed to find a more suitable serum than one that’s formulated with hyaluronic acid, an ingredient that can hold up to 1000x its weight in water.
-Spread a few drops of the Vichy Minéral 89 over your face, then you’re free to move on to moisturizer.
+Spread a few drops of the Vichy Minéral 89 over your face.
+Now you’re free to move on to moisturizer.

 STEP 6: Max out on moisture.
 Staying hydrated is key when it comes to glass skin, which makes moisturizing one of the most important steps in your routine.
 Stick with a classic and allow your skin to soak up a generous layer of the CeraVe Moisturizing Cream.